meltwater/source_template_map/readme.md

 in order to connect to magenta, specify user, password, host and server in ``mysql_client/config.ini``

 ### setting up google api
-in order to authenticate with google a secret is required, please reach out to moritz.lorey@meltwater.com or dave.parker@meltwater.com
+in order to authenticate with google a secret is required, which can be gotten from the google developer console (https://console.developers.google.com/).
+It is currently set up using a support service account, please reach out to moritz.lorey@meltwater.com or dave.parker@meltwater.com for details.

 ## execution
 Script can be executed with ``python3 source_template_map.py``